NexaTeam2025/student-complaint-system-streamlit-app/readme.md

 * Add multilingual TTS replies
 * Add admin dashboard for ticket statistics
 * Deploy via Docker or Hugging Face Spaces

----

-If you'd like, I can also provide:

-* A simplified README for non-technical stakeholders
-* A "Quickstart Guide" section
-* A complete diagram (MermaidJS or draw.io format)
-* A public-facing project description for LinkedIn/GitHub

-Just tell me what you want next.